datamole-ai/edvart/docs/advanced.rst

 edvart supports three levels of verbosity:

-- verbosity 0
+- LOW
    - High level functions for whole sections are generated.
 User can modify the markdown description.
-- verbosity 1
+- MEDIUM
    - edvart functions are generated.
 User can modify parameters of these functions.
-- verbosity 2
+- HIGH
    - Raw code is generated.
 User can do very advanced modification such as changing visualisations style.

 The verbosity can be set to whole report or to each section separately.